Are you planning on buying your first home at some point in the near future?

 If you want to put down more than you have at the moment, you may have to delay your home search for a while as you seek to save up more money.

-Are You Going to Be Able to Maintain a Home and Keep Up With Repairs?
+Maintain a Home and Keep Up With Repairs?

 In addition to making mortgage payments every month and making sure your taxes are taken care of, you will also need to maintain your home and make any necessary repairs that pop up.